AbdElRahmanFarhan/box_semantic_segmentation/README.md

 **How to train?**

-- Training is done on Cloab using Nvida L4 Tensor Core GPU with 24 GB memory.
+- Training is done on Cloab using Nvida L4 Tensor Core GPU with 24 GB memory using the following [script](https://github.com/AbdElRahmanFarhan/box_semantic_segmentation/blob/main/training_mask_rcnn.ipynb).
-- All you need is to copy the dataset [zip](https://drive.google.com/file/d/1YeZ4mg_qZ4dBvKKfgGF8RQcyOMNoMp37/view) file into your google drive and rename it as OSCD.zip
+- Copy the dataset [zip](https://drive.google.com/file/d/1YeZ4mg_qZ4dBvKKfgGF8RQcyOMNoMp37/view) file into your Google Drive and rename it as OSCD.zip
-- W&B was used to do hyper-parameters tuning and visualize the training logs in real-time.
-You need to create an account there before running the script.
-When running the script it will ask you to provide an API tocken which you will find on your account.
+- W&B was used to do hyperparameter tuning and visualise the training logs in real-time.
+- Create an account on [W&B ](https://wandb.ai/site/) before running the script.
+When running the script, it will ask you to provide an API token, which you will find on your account.

 ## Evaluation